-IMPACT: Individuals over the age of 62 who are receiving survivor benefits from the D.C. government or federal government benefit from this provision.
-In 2009, 2,706 tax filers claimed this subtraction.
-The bulk of the benefits (77 percent) of the benefits were claimed by filers with income at or below \$50,000, as shown in the table on the next page.
+IMPACT: Individuals over the age of 62 who receive survivor benefits from the D.C. government or federal government benefit from this provision.
+In 2011, 2,626 tax filers claimed this subtraction.
+Tax filers with income at or below \$50,000 accounted for the bulk (82 percent) of the total subtractions, as shown in the table on the next page.